 DCCPS Guidance on Supplement Budgets

-Administrative supplements are for different types of work, including additional analysis, an unanticipated challenge or opportunity, or unexpected needs after the competing application was funded (e.g., replacing a freezer, computers).
+Administrative supplements are for different types of work, including additional analysis, an unanticipated challenge or opportunity, or unexpected needs after the competing application (type-1 or type-2) was funded (e.g., replacing a freezer, computers).
 If your supplement request is to a DCCPS-funded grant and would exceed $150,000 in total costs, please contact your program director before starting your application.
-Within DCCPS, supplement requests should not include principal investigator (PI) salary, travel, publication costs, and costs to support specific aims originally proposed in the parent grant.
+Within DCCPS, supplement requests should not include travel, publication costs, or costs to support specific aims originally proposed in the parent grant.
+DCCPS staff will consider whether the budget and the requested period of support are fully justified and reasonable in relation to the proposed research.

 DCCPS Timeline